 Amazon sellers who participated in the survey verbalized their struggle to order, ship in, and restock their supplies from China due to the COVID-19 pandemic.
 About 50% of the participants shared that the turn-around time for their shipment to arrive had increased.
 More than 30% said that their Chinese suppliers stopped their operations.
 And, the rest said that they are having a hard time communicating with their suppliers.

 More than half of Amazon sellers are keen to search for alternative suppliers other than those in China.
 Some of the countries considered by sellers include India, Vietnam, Mexico, Taiwan, the United Kingdom, Canada, Thailand, Pakistan, and Turkey.
-Some also eye local manufacturers in their respective states.
+Some also eye local manufacturers in their respective states, likewise introducing the idea of online arbitrage.

 Shortage of Supplies and the New Regulation